 (If you’re worried about the ingredients in your shampoo and need help understanding them when choosing products, check out this blog.)

 Keep your hair soft and ready for moisture by conditioning it with a silicone-free conditioner.
 Conditioners help you to detangle your hair so you can get it ready for the next step.

 Our Swirl conditioner is free of silicones but high in slip.
 With coconut extract, aloe vera extract and avocado oil, it will help to keep your hair looking and feeling healthier.
 Smooth Swirl through your hair strands, leave on for a few minutes, then rinse thoroughly.

 Please, please, please moisture your hair!
 Moisturising your hair is essential for keeping it healthy, strong and (of course) hydrated.
 Moisturised hair will look shinier, feel better and grow stronger.

 Afro hair is prone to breakage, so moisturising your hair after washing will help to lock in moisture and combat breakages.
 You can lock in moisture by layering products using the LOC method.

 First, apply a water-based moisturising product.
 Second, seal in the moisture with an oil (water evaporates easily from the hair, so you need a thick oil to seal it in — think coconut or jojoba-based hair oils).
 Finally, layer on cream; moisturising cream or leave-in conditioner will work wonders for your hair.

 P.S.
-A really good way to lock in moisture after washing is to braid or twist your hair before going to bed.
-By doing so, hair strands will be bound closer together and moisture will be able to flow freely up and down the hair shaft.
-Even better, put a silk headscarf/durag or bandana on for maximum protection.
+A really good way to lock in moisture after washing is to braid or twist your hair, especially before going to bed if you rock an afro.
+By doing so, hair strands will be bound closer together and moisture will be able to flow freely down the hair shaft.
+Even better, put on a silk durag, headscarf or bandana for maximum protection.